 4. Check your writing with AI detectors

 Some free tools are very effective and can give you a quick understanding of how your paper is perceived.
+Our AI checker gives you that score instantly.

 5. Keep your unique tone of voice